 By filling the top-of-the-funnel with content designed to shift people’s thinking rather than encourage unrealistic hopes, you’ll probably see a drop in MQLs.
 But the leads you do qualify will be much more effectively primed to have serious conversations with your sales team.

-Your sales team will thank you, and eventually, your customer success and retention teams will too.
+Your sales reps will thank you, and eventually, your customer success and retention teams will too.
 Why?
 Because…

 3. You’ll Reduce Churn